pgRouting/workshop/docs/un_sdg/chapter_1_introduction.rst

 Prerequisites for UN SDG Exercises
 -------------------------------------------------------------------------------

 * Workshop level: Advanced
 * Previous knowledge: SQL (PostgreSQL, PostGIS), a brief idea about the applications of GIS and pgRouting
 * Brief idea about applications of GIS and pgRouting
 * System Requirements: This workshop uses OSGeoLive (The latest available version)
-* Chapter 1-8 of pgRouting Workshop
+* Basic chapters pgRouting Workshop